 Musgrave Minerals Limited is an active Australian gold and base metals explorer.
 The Cue Project in the Murchison region of Western Australia is an advanced gold and copper project.
 Musgrave's focus is to increase gold and copper resources through discovery and extensional drilling to underpin studies that will demonstrate a viable path to development in the near term.
-Musgrave also holds the highly prospective Mamba Ni-Cu sulphide project in the Fraser Range of Western Australia and an active epithermal Ag-Pb-Zn-Cu project in the prospective silver and base metals province of the southern Gawler Craton of South Australia and a large exploration footprint in the Musgrave Province in South Australia.
-Musgrave has a powerful shareholder base with four mining and exploration companies currently participating as cornerstone investors.
+Musgrave also holds an active epithermal Ag-Pb-Zn-Cu project in the prospective silver and base metals province of the southern Gawler Craton of South Australia and a large exploration footprint in the Musgrave Province in South Australia.
+Musgrave has a powerful shareholder base with three mining and exploration companies currently participating as cornerstone investors.

-Competent Person's Statement Exploration Results
+Competent Person's Statement

+Exploration Results